Training Large Language Models To Reason In Parallel With Global Forking Tokens: Robustness and Ablation Studies

-To test whether our empirical gains are conditioned on the traces generated by our procedure and on a highly optimized small dataset \citep{muennighoff2025s1_simpletesttime}, we fine-tune on a public dataset that already provides sufficient reasoning traces per question: the 93k math set of \citet{openr1} (2-4 traces per question).
+\rebuttal{ \textbf{Robustness to Fine-tuning with Code Generation traces.}\,\, We study whether \ssft can improve $\passone$ on more open-ended tasks by instilling specialized, complex reasoning modes without mode collapse, unlike standard SFT where such modes can be corrupted by merging together.
+We select 1K coding questions from Open-Thoughts \citep{guha2025openthoughts}, and use R1 to generate four reasoning traces per question to construct \codeonekmixedreasoning.
+We apply \ssft on this dataset, and then GFPO on 1k questions from \primeintellect \citep{primeintellectteam2025intellect2reasoningmodeltrained}.
+From the $\passone$ comparison in Table \ref{tab:coding_passone_only}, \ssft better elicits complex reasoning modes of higher accuracy than baselines that do not use a set loss.
+Full results are in Appendix \ref{tab:code_benchmark}.} \\\\\textbf{Robustness to Fine-Tuning Data Quality.}\,To test whether our gains depend on the traces generated by our procedure and on a small high-quality dataset \citep{muennighoff2025s1_simpletesttime}, we fine-tune on a public dataset that already provides 2-4 reasoning traces per question: the 93k math set of \citet{openr1}.
 Because this dataset has been successful for fine-tuning Qwen2.5-Math-7B, we adopt that base model and compare \ssft against SFT trained on all available traces.
-Details on the hyperparameters are in Appendix \ref{appendix:ablationstudytrainingdetails}.
+Details are in Appendix \ref{appendix:ablationstudytrainingdetails}.
 Addressing \RQfive, Table \ref{tab:openr17b} shows consistent improvements in both $\passone$ and $\consthirtytwo$.
-The results indicate the \ssft is effective for larger sized public dataset with less diverse reasoning traces.
+The results indicate \ssft is effective for larger public dataset with less diverse traces.

+\rebuttal{\textbf{Robustness to Model Family \& Size.} In Appendix \ref{appendix:robustness_to_modelsizefamily}, SSFT also shows gains with Qwen3-4B-Base and Llama3.1-8B-Instruct, though the improvements are larger for the bigger Qwen models.}

+\rebuttal{\textbf{Impact of Matching Length.}\,We choose $\Lrm=\frac{\text{max\_seq\_len}}{\Mrm\Nrm}\approx 1000$ because it is roughly the largest value that allows $\Nrm\Mrm$ matching costs to be computed in a single forward pass without extra VRAM.
+Figure~\ref{fig:threeablationstudies} shows this adds very minimal computation because backpropagation and storing activations still dominate the training time.
+Note that in our setting, $\Lrm=1000$ was sufficient for maximally differentiating complex reasoning modes and preserving high-accuracy traces, as reflected by $\passone$ and diversity in $\consk$ in Figure~\ref{fig:threeablationstudies}.
+Increasing $\Lrm$ does not hurt $\passone$ or $\consthirtytwo$.
+When additional compute time permits, $\Lrm$ can be increased further and stopped once performance plateaus. }